jennymarin1989/CV/README.md

 ## About Me

-I’m a full-stack developer and a former nurse especialised in Critical Care, who has moved out of her confort zone to learn software development at [Makers Academy](https://www.makersacademy.com/).
-I'm a curious person, who likes facing new challenges and learning from new experiences, that's one of the reasons why I moved from sunny days in Spain to rainy days in London four years ago.
+I’m a full-stack developer and a former nurse specialising in Critical Care who has moved out of her comfort zone to learn software development at [Makers Academy](https://www.makersacademy.com/).

-I chose nursing as a vocational career.
-However, I’ve decided to try something totally different learning to learn new languages and skills in Makers Academy.
+I'm a curious person who is motivated by new challenges and learning from new experiences.
+This is one of the reasons why I moved from Spain to London four years ago and am now making the switch from a vocational career in nursing to learning to program and follow coding best-practice at Makers Academy.

-My main goal after Makers is to become a part of  the software development team in a Tech Company contributing to achieve common goals, helping with the creation of new projects and giving the people the opportunity to interact with them.
+My main goal after Makers is to join the software development team of a tech company contributing to achieving common goals, contributing to the creation of new projects and giving people the opportunity to interact with them.

 ## Projects